Oregon IDD Support · Statewide Certified

 Person + Relationship + Rhythm

-The strongest match is shaped around real life — not forced into a generic staffing model.
+The strongest match is shaped around real life, trust, and daily rhythm — not forced into a generic staffing model.

 Support circle at the center